Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 it will become the default.
 And then the team can start working on adding other features more easily.
 Like the [i18n service](https://github.com/angular/angular/issues/11405),
-probably one of the most awaited feature.
+probably one of the most awaited features.
 Or the possibility to have [metaprogramming or higher order components](https://blog.nrwl.io/metaprogramming-higher-order-components-and-mixins-with-angular-ivy-75748fcbc310).
 Or to lazy-load a single component instead of a module.
 Or to have JiT components and AoT components work with each other.